Feminist archaeology: Feminist archaeology and the study of masculinity

 Feminist concern has been primarily with women; however, emerging concern with the exploration and intricacies of masculinities in archaeology is rising.
 Masculine identity constructs and social reproduction of normative masculinity are some of the topics that have been addressed by a limited number of archaeologists.
 This area of study in general, however, remains relatively unexplored.

 Inspired by the feminist trend, some archaeologists began to reflect on Archaeology as a discipline itself.
 Feminist critics lists three types of androcentrism exists in archaeology: 1) focusing on presumed male roles such as hunter, warrior, chief, and farmers; 2) under-analyzing in activities/processes considered to be in the female domain by western tradition; 3) interpreting data "through the eyes of middle-age, middle-class, western white men."
 If androcentrism in archaeology is not addressed and if humans are not seen as gendered, archaeologists will miss the truth due to repeated reproduction of modern gender stereotypes.
 Following this trend, archaeologists challenge the hypothesis that, in ancient societies, women were always the gathers while men were the hunters.
 Maritime archaeology has also began to reflect on itself as a strongly masculine archaeology subfield.
 Oftentimes, maritime archaeology studies warfare, shipwrecks, and sea battles, leaving the social aspects of maritime life marginalized and unexplored.
 Maritime archaeologists interpretations of the pasts also fail to "acknowledge there are other ways to be male and female."
 Considering the vastness of sea and the great potential of maritime archaeology, scholar Jesse Ransley advocate for the queering of maritime archaeology.

 Feminist archaeology and the study of sexuality

-Before the 1990's, there wasn't a lot of archaeological research dealing with sexuality.
-Entering into the 2000's, more researchers apply feminist theory and queer theory to study reproduction management, sexual representations, sexual identities, prostitution, and the sexual politics of institutions.
+Before the 1990s, there was a lack of archaeological research that dealt with sexuality.
+Entering into the 2000s, more researchers apply feminist theory and queer theory to study reproduction management, sexual representations, sexual identities, prostitution, and the sexual politics of institutions.
 For example, B.L Voss challenges the St. Augustine Pattern in colonial period by applying postcolonial and poststructural feminist theories.
 She examines the applicability of St. Augustine Pattern from six aspects of life and concludes that this pattern reduces the complexity of colonial history.